-Starting with this conversation, explore how Shakespeare presents the relationship between Macbeth and Lady Macbeth.
+Starting with this speech, explore how Shakespeare presents Macbeth's fears.

-- how Shakespeare presents their relationship in this extract - how Shakespeare presents the relationship between Macbeth and Lady Macbeth in the play as a whole.
+- how Shakespeare presents Macbeth's fears in this speech - how Shakespeare presents Macbeth's fears in the play as a whole.

 Examiners are encouraged to reward any valid interpretations.
 Answers might, however, include some of the following: